-This proxy statement incorporates by reference: (a) the information contained in the Old SAFE Annual Report on Form 10-K for the year ended December 31, 2022, as amended; (b) the information contained in the iStar Annual Report on Form 10-K for the year ended December 31, 2022, as amended; and (c) the information contained in all other documents we file with the SEC after the date of this proxy statement and prior to the annual meeting of stockholders.
+This proxy statement incorporates by reference: (a) the information contained in the SAFE Annual Report on Form 10-K for the year ended December 31, 2023; and (b) the information contained in all other documents we file with the SEC after the date of this proxy statement and prior to the annual meeting of stockholders.
 The information contained in any of these documents will be considered part of this proxy statement from the date these documents are filed.